Fresh stimulus hopes drive FTSE to six-week high

-LONDON The FTSE 100 hit a six-week high on Tuesday on growing hopes for concerted economic stimulus measures from central banks, with a fall in UK inflation seen as increasing the chances of another Bank of England move.
+LONDON June 19 Britain's leading share index hit a six-week high on Tuesday on growing hopes for concerted economic stimulus measures from central banks, with a fall in UK inflation seen as increasing the chances of another Bank of England move.

 British consumer price inflation (CPI) eased unexpectedly in May to its lowest in two and a half years due to slower price rises for food and fuel.

-Heavyweight energy stocks .FTNM0530, miners .FTNMX1770 and banks .FTNMX8350 were the top performing blue chip sectors, lending their strength to the index as investors bought on hopes of a liquidity boost.
+Heavyweight energy stocks, miners and banks were the top performing blue chip sectors, lending their strength to the index as investors bought on hopes of a liquidity boost.

-Drug makers were also in demand.
-AstraZeneca (AZN.L) gained 2.9 percent as broker Liberum Capital suggested a merger of equals with AbbVie, due to be spun off from parent Abbott Laboratories (ABT.N), could generate some $4 billion of synergies and create $50 billion of value.
+Drugmakers were also in demand.
+AstraZeneca gained 2.9 percent as broker Liberum Capital suggested a merger of equals with AbbVie, due to be spun off from parent Abbott Laboratories, could generate some $4 billion of synergies and create $50 billion of value.

-Investors were also betting on hopes that a U.S. Federal Reserve policy meeting will sanction fresh stimulus measures, with U.S. blue chips .DJI ahead 0.9 percent by London's close.
+Investors were also betting on hopes that a U.S. Federal Reserve policy meeting will sanction fresh stimulus measures, with U.S blue chips ahead 0.9 percent by London's close.

 The Federal Open Market Committee began the first day of a two-day meeting on interest rate policy on Tuesday, with expectations growing that the U.S. central bank may extend its "Operation Twist" programme in its effort to drive down long-term borrowing costs.